boylea/devops-talk/practicioners-devops.md

 ^ Autonomy (and a necessary framework for collaboration).
 Teams work better and have higher morale when they can make their own decisions about how to do their work

-^ When you have autonomy it does mean that you need to make an intentional effort to avoid the siloing and duplication of engineering effort
+^ When you have autonomy it does mean that you need to make an intentional effort to avoid improper technology choices, information siloing or duplication of engineering effort that that are risks when you have high team autonomy

 ---